2016: Ongoing Education, Policy Development, and Research

-The POLST Paradigm, as with all worthwhile endeavors, can improve only if it embraces thoughtful input.
-Some critical of the Paradigm, believe withholding or withdrawing life-sustaining treatments is the primary goal.
+The Oregon POLST Program as with all worthwhile endeavors, can improve only if it embraces thoughtful input.
+Some critical of the program, believe withholding or withdrawing life-sustaining treatments is the primary goal.
 This is not at all the intent.
-Instead, the Paradigm seeks to ensure that a patient’s preferences are honored, whether a patient wants all treatments or desires to limit specific treatments.
-The POLST Paradigm asks “How can we together best ensure that a patient’s treatment preferences are respected?”
-“If there are concerns about the POLST Paradigm, what suggestions might make things better?”
-The path to achieving these goals is by inviting all interested parties to contribute their ideas whether they agree or not with the current status of the Paradigm.
+Instead, the program seeks to ensure that a patient’s preferences are honored, whether a patient wants all treatments or desires to limit specific treatments.
+The POLST program asks “How can we together best ensure that a patient’s treatment preferences are respected?”
+“If there are concerns about the POLST program, what suggestions might make things better?”
+The path to achieving these goals is by inviting all interested parties to contribute their ideas whether they agree or not with the current status of the POLST program.

-As an example, the Task Force learned about some circumstances in which POLST use could be improved.
-So, the Oregon POLST Task Force produced a 2015 cautionary video, “The POLST: Doing It Better,” to promote high quality use of the POLST Paradigm.
-Welcoming feedback, improving education and policy, and conducting research and quality assurance; all embody the POLST Paradigm endeavor.
-It is with this enduring spirit that Task Force members hope to continue to improve the care of those served.
+As an example, the Oregon POLST Task Force learned about some circumstances in which POLST use could be improved.
+So, the task force produced a 2015 cautionary video, “The POLST: Doing It Better,” to promote high quality use of the POLST program.
+Welcoming feedback, improving education and policy, and conducting research and quality assurance; all embody the POLST program endeavor.
+It is with this enduring spirit that task force members hope to continue to improve the care of those served.